-Mayors Against Illegal Guns members, along with Everytown Law, are leading the way by challenging state firearm preemption laws, suing gun dealers and gun manufacturers involved in gun trafficking, and fighting the ATF for its inaction on sensible firearm regulations.
+Mayors Against Illegal Guns members, along with Everytown Law, are leading the way by challenging state firearm preemption laws, and suing gun dealers and gun manufacturers involved in gun trafficking.
 Everytown Law attorneys are available to provide legal advice and representation to cities and elected officials seeking to advance and defend local gun safety ordinances.

 Chicago Mayor Lori Lightfoot Sues Indiana Gun Store Tied to Crime Gun Recoveries

 The City of Chicago brought a lawsuit against a Gary, Indiana gun store alleged to have sold hundreds of illegal guns trafficked into Chicago.
 The lawsuit alleges that the store repeatedly broke federal gun laws and ignored clear signs of straw purchases and gun trafficking, contributing to a public nuisance in the city.

 Kansas City Mayor Quinton Lucas Brings Suit Against ATF for Granting Firearms License to Manufacturer Tied to Firearms Law Violations

 The State of Illinois, the City of Kansas City, Missouri, and Everytown for Gun Safety Support Fund have filed a lawsuit to vacate the issuance of a firearms license to the successor company to the now-bankrupt gun manufacturer Jimenez Arms.
 The lawsuit cites evidence that Jimenez Arms repeatedly violated federal firearms laws, made misleading statements in obtaining a firearms license, and contributed to gun trafficking and criminal activity in Illinois and Kansas City.